gustav-mb/PRDAT-assignments/Assignment 2/README.md

 What are the regular expressions involved, and which semantic values are they associated with?

-The involved regex is the range [0-9].
+Answer 1): The involved regex is the range [0-9].

-The semantic values associated with is a single char representing an integer from 0 to 9.
+Answer 2): The semantic value is a single number representing an integer from 0 to 9.

 </br>